Cvssvay/Emotion-Detection/README.md

 # Real-Time Emotion Detection using CNN on FER-2013

-A course project for *Machine Learning (EE524)* at IIT Guwahati under the guidance of **Dr. M.K.
-Bhuyan**, this project involves building a real-time emotion detection system using Convolutional Neural Networks (CNNs) trained on the FER-2013 dataset.
+This project involves building a real-time emotion detection system using Convolutional Neural Networks (CNNs) trained on the FER-2013 dataset.

 ## 🚀 Overview